Creating the Optimal Australian Health Care System

 To create an efficient, economical and sustainable Health Care System in Australia, appropriate governing bodies need to be strongly encouraged to include "Holistic Natural Therapy Modalities" into the national health system, to realize the goal of WHO's constitution.

-At this point of time, with the exceptions of Traditional Chinese Medicine, Osteopathy and Chiropractic, the field of T&CM in Australia is mostly unregulated, despite some associations recommending "Statutory Registration" for the "Naturopathic and Herbalist" modalities.
+At this point of time, with the exceptions of Traditional Chinese Medicine, Osteopathy and Chiropractic, the field of T&CM in Australia is mostly unregulated, despite some attempts for Co-Regulation or "Statutory Registration".

-To be accepted by governing bodies, it is widely recognised that Natural Therapist Association need to present themselves in a "united way" with a workable strategy to be included and recognised by governing bodies, if this would be appropriate.
+To be accepted by governing bodies, it is widely recognised that Natural Therapist Association need to present themselves in a "united way" with a workable strategy to be included and Recognised by governing bodies.

-The present system is a Self Regulation System. - Natural Medicine Associations have worked hard over many years to transform Natural Therapies into a respectable profession by accrediting primary Natural Medicine Modalities within a set educational standard.
+NOTE: The present system is a Self /Co Regulation System. - Natural Medicine Associations have worked hard over many years to transform Natural Therapies into a respectable profession by Accrediting primary Natural Medicine Modalities within a set educational standard, and further more have succeeded in assuring Health Refunds of Private Health insurers for a variety Accredited Natural Practitioners. - This in itself has been a validation of the high standards of practitioners, by issuing a "provider Number" to claim benefits.

 Proponents for Statutory Registration cite the following reasons: